 How to Harness the Full Potential of Your Calculator

-- Practice Before the Exam: Familiarize yourself with all the functions of your calculator before the exam.
-The more you practice using it during your preparation for the qualification of the ACCA course, the more speed and confidence you will gain.
+- Practice Before the Exam: Familiarise yourself with all the functions of your calculator before the exam.
+The more you practise using it during your preparation for the qualification of the ACCA course, the more speed and confidence you will gain.

 - Understand its limitations: Do not get complacent with your calculator; though it’s going to be a lifesaver, the concept ultimately gives you the results that pass the ACCA exam.